Natural Remedies for the Common Cold

 Used for centuries to treat the symptoms of cold and flu, Echinacea could make your cold symptoms less severe.

-Available in tablet form or as a tea, Echinacea is a herbal cold remedy that can help the body recover by supporting the immune system.
+Available in tablet form or as a tea, Echinacea is a herbal remedy for colds that helps the body recover by supporting the immune system.

 6. Vapour Rubs

-Designed to help you breathe more easily when you have a cold, Vapour Rubs, such as Vicks VapoRub, can relieve chest and nose congestion and soothe a cough to leave you feeling much better.
+Designed to help you breathe more easily when you have a cold, Vapour Rubs, such as Vicks VapoRub, can relieve chest and nasal congestion and soothe a cough, leaving you feeling much better.

 7. Ginger, Honey & Lemon

-There is nothing like a cup of hot Ginger, Honey and Lemon to soothe a sore throat and blocked nose.
+There's nothing like a cup of hot Ginger, Honey, and Lemon to soothe a sore throat and a blocked nose.

-100% natural and packed with vitamins, this is one cold remedy that you won't mind taking.
+100% natural and packed with vitamins, this is one cold remedy that you'll enjoy taking.

 8. Zinc Supplements